McTavishLab/extensiphy/README.md

 #### Requirements

-You can forgo installing dependencies with Conda and instead install everything by hand if you feel comfortable with computer pathing.
+You can forgo installing dependencies with Conda or Docker and instead install everything by hand if you feel comfortable with computer pathing.

 Dependencies (Separate programs you'll need to install):